What You're Facing if Involved in a Fatal Hit and Run Accident?

 If the collision only caused some property damage and no injuries, it would be considered a VC 20002 misdemeanor hit-and-run.
 Some common examples of violations of VC 20001 felony hit and run charges causing death are:

-• Driving under the influence driver involved in a severe car accident that killed the other driver and fled the scene on foot.
+- A driver under the influence was involved in a severe car accident that killed the other driver and fled the scene on foot.

 To obtain a conviction for VC 20001 felony hit-and-run charges, the prosecutor must prove all the “elements of the crime” listed under CALCRIM 2140 Jury Instructions.